Breus/json-masker/README.md

       and length)
     - **(default)** mask booleans with a string: `"maskMe": true` -> `"maskMe": "&&&"` (changes boolean type to string)
     - mask booleans with a different boolean: `"maskMe": true` -> `"maskMe": false` (preserves boolean type)
-* Ability to define masking strategy per key
+* Ability to define a custom masking strategy per key
+* Ability to configure JSON type preserving masking configurations so the masked JSON can be deserialized back into a Java object it was serialized from
 * Target key **case sensitivity configuration** (default: `false`)
 * Use **block-list** (`maskKeys`) or **allow-list** (`allowKeys`) for masking
-* Limited support for JsonPath masking in **block-list** (`maskJsonPaths`) and **allow-list** (`allowJsonPaths`) modes
+* Limited support for JsonPATH masking in both  **block-list** (`maskJsonPaths`) and **allow-list** (`allowJsonPaths`) modes
 * Masking a valid JSON will always return a valid JSON

 Note: Since [RFC-8529](https://datatracker.ietf.org/doc/html/rfc8259) dictates that JSON exchanges between systems that are not part of an enclosed system MUST be encoded using UTF-8, the library only support UTF-8 encoding.

 ## JDK Compatibility

 The `json-masker` baseline JDK requirement is JDK 17.
-However, we would be open to add a version which lowers this requirement to JDK 11, on request.
+However, we might consider releasing a version which lowers this requirement to JDK 11, when requested.

 ## Usage examples